HoRiiZeN/devops-roadmap-journal/journal/linux-basics.md

 ## Resources Used
 - [Linux Journey](https://linuxjourney.com/) - My main Linux learning resource
-- [LabEx](https://labex.io/learn) ⭐ – Hands-on labs that reinforced my understanding. *(You get 3 sessions a day, each one is a 60-minute session for free.)*
+- [LabEx](https://labex.io/learn) ⭐ – Hands-on labs that reinforced my understanding. *(You get 3 sessions a day, each one is a 60-minute session for free. use them wisely)*
 - [OverTheWire Bandit](https://overthewire.org/wargames/bandit/) - CTF-style challenges to evaluate my learning <br>

 > *⭐ Highly recommended*